solafide-dev/august/README.md

         panic(err)
     }

-    // A a reference to the store
-    people, err := aug.GetStore("people")
+    // Get a reference to the store people, err := aug.GetStore("people")
     if err != nil {
         panic(err)